vfosnar/SCEE/README.md

   * level filter: only show quests on the chosen level (this may take a few seconds to initialize)
   * temporarily reverse quest order: to show different quests without hiding or changing quest visibility/order
   * quest profile/preset switcher
-  * switch between aerial and map backgrounds
+  * ~switch between aerial and map backgrounds~ (disabled until aerial background is working again)
 * show a hide button when answering a quest
   * click temporarily hides quest until app restart (cannot be undone other than restarting)
   * long click is a shortcut for can't say -> no, just hide